Mardi Himal Trek

 • Anything related to International flight airfares such as Nepal entry visa fees, excess baggage charges, International flight tickets, and so on.

-• Supporter / porter to carry your luagge during the trekking. ( One porter carries upto 25 kg of 2 pax )
+• Supporter/porter to carry your duffle bags during the trekking. ( One porter carries up to 25 kg of 2 pax )

 • All accommodations and meals before the trek, extra night accommodations due to early arrival in Nepal late departure, or early return from the trek.

-• Tips and gratuities for guides and porters.
+• Tips and gratitudes for guides and porters.

 • Lastly, all of the costs and expenses that aren’t listed in the “What’s Included?” section.

-Note: You can include porter (carries upto 20 kg ), with an extra cost of $ 25 per day.
+Note: You can include a porter (carries up to 20 kg ), with an extra cost of $ 25 per day.

 Do you need permits for Mardi Himal Trekking?